thukim/luhn_algorithm/README.md

 # LuhnAlgorithm

-Inspired after reading this Luhn Algorithm (or Modulus 10 Algorithm) article (https://en.wikipedia.org/wiki/Luhn_algorithm) from Wiki, I made this gem to validate a variety of identification numbers, for example Social Insurance numbers, or Credit card numbers.
+Inspired after reading about Luhn Algorithm (or Modulus 10 Algorithm) article (https://en.wikipedia.org/wiki/Luhn_algorithm) from Wiki, I made this gem to easily validate a variety of identification numbers, for example Social Insurance numbers, or Credit card numbers.

 ## Installation